amjedidiah/rule-validation-api/README.md

 # Validate Rule API

-Validates data according to a specified condition Consitions include
+Validates data according to a specified condition.
+Conditions include

 - `eq`: Equal to
 - `neq`: Not equal to